 Proven Results in Serious Arm and Leg Injury Cases

-For more than five decades, Jacoby & Meyers has represented clients facing serious and catastrophic arm and leg injuries, securing compensation that reflects not only the immediate harm but also the lasting impact on independence, earning capacity, and quality of life.
+For more than five decades, Jacoby & Meyers has represented clients facing serious and catastrophic arm and leg injuries, pursuing compensation related to both the immediate harm and the long-term impact on independence, earning capacity, and quality of life.

 Representative Serious Injury Results